Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 Because building trust in a dropshipping store is one of the main ways to not look like a scammy store!

-Another great tip to boost your conversion rates and trust your store visitors have in you is to add trust badges to your dropshipping store.
+Another great tip to boost your conversion rate and the trust your store visitors have in you is to add trust badges to your dropshipping store.

 For example, on your product, cart, or checkout page (or all)!